RiccardoZuliani98/jaxsparrow/README.md

 ## Fixed elements

 Any QP ingredient that stays constant across solves can be provided at setup time via `fixed_elements`.
-This has two benefits: the ingredient is excluded from JAX's traced path (no unnecessary differentiation), and it avoids repeated JAX-to-NumPy conversion on every call.
+This has two benefits: the ingredient is excluded from Jax's traced path (no unnecessary differentiation), and it avoids repeated Jax-to-Numpy conversion on every call.

 ```python
 solver = setup_dense_solver(